Kepler, Pagán among 4 unvaccinated Twins to miss Jays series

 TORONTO (AP) — The struggling Minnesota Twins have arrived in Toronto without regular right fielder Max Kepler and relief pitchers Emilio Pagán, Caleb Thielbar and Trevor Megill on the restricted list to comply with the Canadian government’s COVID-19 vaccine mandate.

 The four players will miss the three-game series against the Blue Jays.
-The Twins were waiting to announce replacements until closer to game time on Friday night.
 Canada requires anyone traveling to the country to have received two doses of a COVID-19 vaccine, the second one at least 14 days before entry.

+Outfielder Mark Contreras and right-handed pitchers Jharel Cotton, Chi Chi González and Ian Hamilton were promoted from Triple-A St. Paul as the weekend replacements for the Twins.

 Pagán discussed his decision not to get a shot with reporters before the Twins departed for Toronto.